 - Trump Organization hit with Copyright infringement lawsuit

 - How to respond to Higbee & Associates photo infringement letters

 - How to handle a photo infringement case WITHOUT a lawyer

 - The single most important question to ask if you are being hounded by a photo infringement law firm

 VIDEO: Click on the picture above to learn more about infringement damages possible in a copyright case.
 Make sure to SUBSCRIBE to our law channel.

 For more information or to discuss your case in confidence, please call (877) 276-5084.
 We can help against Higbee cases, Masterfile, Image Rights International, and other photo rights organizations.

 We offer free initial consultations to copyright rights holders looking for license recovery services.
-We also offer low cost paid consultations to persons or companies that have received a notice of subpoena, infringement letter, cease and desist letter or summons / complaint for a federal lawsuit.
+We also offer low cost paid consultations to persons or companies that have received a notice of subpoena, infringement letter, cease and desist letter or summons/complaint relating to a federal lawsuit.
 For example, a letter from Higbee and Associations in Santa Ana, California.

-We have appeared in over 130 federal copyright infringement cases, and have been practicing law since 2004.
+We have appeared in over 150 federal copyright infringement cases, and have been practicing law since 2004.
 We have TOP NOTCH client reviews.